MakeSchool-Tutorials/Playing-With-Fire-Unity-VR/P00-Flame-Effect/content.md

 >
 Change _all of_ the different subsystems to use World Space (this means the particles will stay stationary when you move your hand instead of following your hand)

-Next we are going to make the actual fire texture have a higher emission rate, and **Billboard** differently, so it looks more realistic while you move it around.
+Next we are going to make the actual `Flame` particles have a higher emission rate, and **Billboard** differently, so it looks more realistic while you move it around.

 > [info]
 >